calincru/Y-Combinator/README.md

 ```

 Notice that when defining the factorial function we make a recursive call.
-We will call this kind of definition an **explicitly recursive definition**.
+We will call this kind of definition an **explicit recursive definition**.
 You will see soon what we call an **implicit recursive definition** (spoiler:
 a recursive function which is *generated* through non-recursive means).